zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/adw-machine-learning/README.md

 1. Click the menu icon left corner of the page to expand a navigation menu, and select **Home**.
 2. Click **Notebooks** in the Quick Actions panel.
-3. Click the text in the comments column to select the scratchpad.
+3. Click on the comment field of the SQL Query Scratchpad record.
+Don't click on the hyperlink of the notebook or it will launch it.
 After you click, the item becomes selected and the menu buttons above will activate.
 4. Click the **Edit** button to pop-up the settings dialog for this notebook.
 5. Modify the details for this notebook to something more informative:
      * **Name**: `Sales Analysis Over Time`